risc0/risc0/docs/metal-optimization-progress.md

 - With scoped default no-inline on only generated `eval_check_*.metal` files and `RISC0_RV32IM_METAL_EVAL_CHECK=1`, the same filtered `fib prove/poseidon2` benchmark completed in 4.89s to 6.16s, about 83.1K to 104.8K rows/sec.
 This
-  is the best current segment-proving measurement.
+  is the best pre-default-flip segment-proving measurement.
+- After flipping full Metal eval-check on by default, the same filtered benchmark without any rv32im eval-check env flags passed with a 4.73s to 4.84s range, about 105.8K to 108.3K rows/sec.
+This is the best current default segment-proving measurement.
 - The same `-fno-inline-functions` full-Metal eval-check candidate passed `datasheet --max-po2 16 composite`: 658.9ms for 16K rows and 2.04s for 64K
   rows.
 This improves on the current safety-path baseline of 897.8ms and 4.56s,